rust-lang/mdBook/book-example/src/for_developers/backends.md

 - [mdbook-test] - a program to run the book's contents through [rust-skeptic] to verify everything compiles and runs correctly (similar to `rustdoc --test`)

-This page will step you through creating your own alternate backend in the form of a simple word counting program.
+This page will step you through creating your own alternative backend in the form of a simple word counting program.
 Although it will be written in Rust, there's no reason why it couldn't be accomplished using something like Python or Ruby.